huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 Your security credentials can also be used in the command line with AWS CLI when you enter your Access Key ID and Secret Access Key to store them in AWS configuration settings on your computer.

-For more information on understanding and how to get security credentials, visit this link http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys.
+For more information on understanding and how to get security credentials, visit this [link](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

 ## Back to our FIRST topic: Autotagging
 In order to set up Autotagging in AWS, you need to create a lambda function.
 Before you jump into Lambda to write your Autotagging Lambda function, you should learn Boto3 and SNS because it will make things much easier.
 You should also learn why Auotagging is important to understand the whole purpose of setting up Autotagging.